 - Brandeis University, Postdoctoral Fellow, Structural Biology, 2006

-Dr Pozharskiy's area of scientific expertise is structural biology, with major focus on protein X-ray crystallography.
-Throughout his career as a protein crystallographer, he has focused on structural mechanisms of molecular recognition in variety of biomolecular systems, including small molecules, protein-DNA and protein-protein interactions.
+Dr Pozharskiy's area of scientific expertise is structural biology, with major focus on protein X-ray crystallography and single particle cryoelectron microscopy.
+Throughout his career as a structural biologist, he has focused on structural mechanisms of molecular recognition in variety of biomolecular systems, including small molecules, protein-DNA and protein-protein interactions.
 He has also contributed to methodological aspects of protein crystallography, including computational methods, structure validation, and crystallization methods.

-Protein crystallography, structure based drug design, biomolecular recognition
+Protein crystallography, cryoelectron microscopy, structure based drug design, biomolecular recognition

 Coey, C.T., S.S.
 Malik, K.M.
 Varney, E. Pozharski, and A.C.
 Drohat.
 Structural basis of damage recognition by thymine DNA glycosylase: Key roles for N-terminal residues.
 Nucleic Acids Research, 2016, 44(21): 10248-10258.
 PMID:27580719.